sketch-hq/SketchAPI/docs/pages/plugins.md

 ## Plugin location

-Plugins are stored as folders within the user's home folder.
+Plugins are stored as folders within the user’s home folder.
 Sketch scans this plugin location on launch for installed plugins.

 ```sh
 ~/Library/Application Support/com.bohemiancoding.sketch3/Plugins